samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 Example of Play
 ---------------

-These pages present a short example of play, similar to the ones in the [Player’s Handbook](/sources/dnd/phb-2024), to illustrate how everything outlined in the “How to Run a Session” section works in practice.
-In this example, the Dungeon Master is running an adventure (“[The Fouled Stream](/sources/dnd/dmg-2024/creating-adventures#TheFouledStream)”) from [chapter 4](/sources/dnd/dmg-2024/creating-adventures).
+These pages present a short example of play, similar to the ones in the [Player’s Handbook](/sources/dnd/phb-2024), to illustrate how everything outlined in the "How to Run a Session" section works in practice.
+In this example, the Dungeon Master is running an adventure ("[The Fouled Stream](/sources/dnd/dmg-2024/creating-adventures#TheFouledStream)") from [chapter 4](/sources/dnd/dmg-2024/creating-adventures).
 The four players are Amy (playing Auro, a Halfling Rogue), Maeve (playing Mirabella, an Elf Wizard), Phillip (playing Gareth, a Human Cleric), and Russell (playing Shreeve, a Goliath Fighter).

 The DM starts by asking the players to recap the action of the previous session, most of which consisted of creating characters.